githubofaliyev/SNN-DSE/README.md

-This repository contains the corresponding code from the paper.

 This repository contains the implementation of a novel hybrid inference architecture for direct-coded Spiking Neural Networks (SNNs).
 Our work addresses the challenges in efficient input encoding for SNNs and proposes a hardware architecture that combines dense and sparse processing cores to maximize performance and energy efficiency.
 ## Key Features
 - Hybrid Architecture: Dense core for input layer processing and sparse cores for event-driven spiking convolutions